 The net income from these sources is added to an individual's other income and taxed at the rates set out in Appendix 3.
-Interest on loans taken out to acquire land or property which is let can generally be deducted for tax purposes.
+Interest on loans taken out to acquire commercial property which is let can generally be deducted for tax purposes.
+There are restrictions on the offset of interest on loans taken out to acquire residential property.